tomkrush/bella/README.markdown

 # Bella

 Bella is a PHP project inspired by [Arel](http://github.com/rails/arel).
 Bella has the same internal structure as Arel and has a very similar syntax to it as well.
+Check [bella.tomkrush.com](http://bella.tomkrush.com) to see the tests perform.

 ## Installation